ankitmudunuri/ankitmudunuri/README.md

 ### Hi there 👋

-My name is Ankit Mudunuri, and I am currently a sophomore studying Computer Science at Michigan State University!
+My name is Ankit Mudunuri, and I am currently a junior studying Computer Science at Michigan State University!

 My main programming languages are Python, C++, Java, and SQL (for when I work with databases), but I am looking to branch out and learn more languages in the future.

 I enjoy working on AI tasks related to machine or deep learning, such as NLP and computer vision.
 I hope to branch out more into the cognitive side of the artificial intelligence field if I get the opportunity.
+I am also currently trying to branch out into the fields of network security and hardware/low-level security, so any tips or feedback on how to learn about it would be appreciated!

 You can find me on LinkedIn with the link in my Github bio.